As an Amazon Associate, I earn from qualifying purchases.

 About six months ago, Mark Bittman forever altered my home mayonization process.
 Have you ever noticed that tiny hole in the bottom of your food processor’s plunger-thingy?
 If that ain’t for dribbling oil while the blade attachment plays the part of your whisking arm, I don’t know what is.

-- One egg yolk, at room temperature
+- 1 egg yolk, at room temperature

 - 2 teaspoons Dijon mustard

-- 1 Tablespoon lemon juice
+- 1 tablespoon freshly squeezed lemon juice

-- 1/2 teaspoon salt
+- 1/2 teaspoon fine sea salt

 - 1/4 teaspoon freshly ground black pepper